Joints of the Larynx

-The ligaments of the larynx are classified according to their position, which is either intrinsic or extrinsic.
-There are two major intrinsic ligaments and five major extrinsic ligaments.
+The ligaments and membranes of the larynx are classified according to their position, which is either intrinsic or extrinsic.

-The major intrinsic ligaments include the vocal ligament and the conus elasticus.
+The major intrinsic ligaments include the quadrangular membrane, vocal ligament, and conus elasticus, which is comprised of the median and lateral cricothyroid ligaments.
 Together they both help form the true vocal cord.

 The vocal ligament is located between the arytenoid and the thyroid cartilages.

-The elastic cone stretches superiorly from the thyroid cartilage, the vocal ligament and the arytenoid cartilage inferiorly to the upper border of the cricoid cartilage.
+The conus elasticus stretches superiorly from the thyroid cartilage, the vocal ligament and the arytenoid cartilage inferiorly to the upper border of the cricoid cartilage.